-&lt;sup>2 Guidance regarding DBS checks recently updated by the Protection of Freedoms Act 2012
+2 Guidance regarding DBS checks recently updated by the Protection of Freedoms Act 2012

-- providing continuing support to a pupil about whom there have been concerns, who leaves the school, by ensuring that appropriate information is copied under confidential cover to the pupil's new setting and ensuring the school medical records are forwarded as a matter of priority; - pupils are taught to understand and manage risk through our personal, social, health and economic (PSHE) education and Relationship and Sex Education and through all aspects of school life.
-This includes online safety; and - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of pupils requiring mental health support, support services and assessments and the subsequent systems and processes.
+- promoting a caring, safe and positive environment within the school; - responding sympathetically to any requests for time out to deal with distress and anxiety; - offering details of helplines, counselling or other avenues of external support; - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children; - notifying MASH as soon as there is a significant concern; - providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority; - children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety; - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments and the subsequent systems and processes: and - reassuring victims that they are being taken seriously and that they will be supported and kept safe.